systbiol/reports/2023_June/CommunicationsReport_June2023.md

 Current Emeritus Members|17|+1
 Current Total Members|815|+147

 Growth in member numbers for all categories!
-This growth is probably driven in part by new members joining for the SSB standalone meeting, the increased attendance at the Evolution meeting, and a concerted effort to remind recently lapsed members to renew.
+This growth is probably driven in part by new members joining for the SSB standalone meeting in Mexico City, the increased attendance at the 2023 Evolution meeting, and a concerted effort to remind recently lapsed members to renew.
 Also, the editorial board was recently updated.

 ## Email Newsletters